biof509/spring2019/help/index.rst

 Asking for Help
 ===============

 We will not be running regular office hours during the course.
-For each assignment and the final project, we will create a Slack channel (https://biof509.slack.com).
+For each assignment and the final project, we will create a Slack channel (https://biof509.slack.com) named week1, week2 and so on.
-Please ask your questions on the assigment's Slack channel, and one of us will respond.
+Please ask your questions on the assigment's Slack channel, and one of us will respond promptly.

 When requesting help, please make sure to: